Arianna Paz Chavez,Bachelor's in Art History/Arts Management '13

 "My professors taught me how to speak the language of art historians."

 Founded by the late American abstract expressionist Robert Motherwell, the Dedalus Foundation in New York strives to cultivate and support public knowledge and understanding of modern art.
 The Foundation partners with neighboring non-profits and arts organizations, engaging learners of all ages in their direct service educational programs.
 Dedalus also supports publication, conservation, curatorial, and archival initiatives.

 The Dedalus Foundation’s dedication to arts education reflects USF’s “Change the World From Here” motto, attracting Arianna Paz Chávez ‘13 to the position of Education and Public Programs Manager at Dedalus.
-Her career began at USF in the Art History/Arts Management program, where she took advantage of several internship opportunities, landed a job at the de Young Museum, and discovered her passion for arts education.
+Her career began at USF in the Art History/Arts Management program (now Art History & Museum Studies), where she took advantage of several internship opportunities, landed a job at the de Young Museum, and discovered her passion for arts education.